NVIDIA-AI-IOT/deepstream_tao_apps/TRT-OSS/x86/README.md

 # Build x86 TensorRT OSS Plugin

-For DeepStream 6.1.1 GA, the TensorRT OSS plugin is not needed.
+For DeepStream 6.1.1 GA, 6.2 GA and 6.3 GA, the TensorRT OSS plugin is not needed.

 Below are the steps to build [TensorRT OSS](https://github.com/NVIDIA/TensorRT)  for x86 libnvinfer_plugin.so.
 For cross-compiling, refer to TensorRT OSS README.

-## libnvinfer_plugin.so.8.2.5.1 Provided Here
+## libnvinfer_plugin.so.8.6.2 provided Here

- **libnvinfer_plugin.so.8.2.5.1** provided in this folder was built with:
+ **libnvinfer_plugin.so.8.6.2** provided in this folder was built with:

-> Ubuntu 20.04 LTS
+> Ubuntu 22.04 LTS
-> cuda-11.6
+> cuda-12.1
-> cuDNN 8.2.1
+> cuDNN 8.9.3
-> TensorRT 8.2.5.1
+> TensorRT 8.6.2

 **Note**

-You can get the prebuild lib using `wget https://nvidia.box.com/shared/static/mwtq4z847uz3v37ba8ntmk3ahfv5fnrm -O libnvinfer_plugin.so.8.2.5.1` if you met some LFS issue.
+You can get the prebuild lib using `wget https://nvidia.box.com/shared/static/eyqxd1g5kya51wk76i3st5e3m3xhyyfq libnvinfer_plugin.so.8.6.2` if you met some LFS issue.

 If the environment is different from above, you **MUST** build the TRT OSS plugin by yourself.